• Skip to primary navigation

 • ½ of a medium lime cut into 4-6 wedges

-• 1 teaspoon agave syrup -OR- 1 tablespoon honey simple syrup
+• 1 teaspoon agave syrup

 • Ice cubes

-• 6-8 oz lime sparkling water
+• 6-8 ounces lime sparkling water

 Instructions

-• Wash and prep your produce
+• Wash and prep your produce.

-• Fill glass with ice
+• Fill the glass with ice.

-• Top with lime sparkling water
+• Top with lime sparkling water and stir to combine.

-• Optionally garnish with additional mint
+• Optionally garnish with additional mint or lime slices and enjoy!

 Notes